RanyAlbegWein/BottomLeftMenu/README.md

-An easy to use menu view, located in the bottom left corner of the screen.
+An easy to use menu view, located at the bottom left corner of the screen.
 ===================

 ![Alt text](screenshot.jpg "BottomLeftMenuView Samsung Galaxy S2")